The Karate Killers: Synopsis

 With half the four photos, the team heads to the Swiss Alps, where step-sister Yvonne (Danielle De Metz) lives in a hotel but is behind in paying her bills.
 Randolph, having gotten there before U.N.C.L.E., pays her debt and requests she give him the photo of her step-father.
 Solo and Kuryakin fight the Karate Killers on skis, and Sandy finds the photo before anyone else.
 Yvonne and wealthy boyfriend Carl (Curd Jurgens) resolve an argument and make up.
 Randolph intercepts the team on an U.N.C.L.E. private jet, takes the three photos, then parachutes out leaving the rest to die.
 Sandy is able to escape her bonds and frees the two agents.
 The plane lands safely.

 The fourth photo of Dr. True has been published in a magazine.
 U.N.C.L.E. determines that scientifically they are still make no sense.
 When the letters in the formulas are rearranged, they spell “Japanese Lullaby”.
 Sandy has no clue what this means but they take her to Japan anyway.
 Randolph, having determined the same thing, follows.

 The U.N.C.L.E. team is assaulted several times in Japan by the Karate Killers, Sandy is kidnapped but rescued by geishas.
 She finally remembers a Japanese man who sang her lullabies as a child.
 U.N.C.L.E. agents find the man, who gives Sandy the formula that her father sent him for safekeeping.
 At that moment Randolph and the Karate Killers, who have followed them again, overpower the team and take the formula.

 Randolph takes the three to the THRUSH central facility at the pole (north or south is not specified), which serves as their main research and manufacturing station.
 The facility has been reconfigured to use Dr. True's process and manufacture gold from sea water.
 Randolph wants to keep the captives alive long enough for them to see THRUSH's success, but Solo and Kuryakin escape from their cell using explosives hidden in Solo's shoelaces.
 They sabotage the plant and destroy the gold-making machinery.
 Randolph is killed in the process and covered in a film of gold dust.

 Solo, Kuryakin, Sandy, one of the geishas, and Waverly all travel to London to attend the double wedding of Imogen and the constable, and Yvonne and Carl.
-The Count and Contessa are also in attendance and it becomes clear that, absent a father, the girls' “U.N.C.L.E.” has paid for the weddings.
+The Count and Contessa are also in attendance and we learn that that, absent a father, the girls' “U.N.C.L.E.” has paid for the weddings.